oks-erm/booking/README.md

 2. Log into your account on Heroku.
 3. Create a new Heroku app.
 4. Navigate to `Settings` tab.
-5. Set up config vars.
+5. Set up environmental variables in `config vars` section.
+In this case, it's CREDS(credentials of Google service account) and PORT(value 8000).
 5. Set the buildbacks to `python` and `NodeJS` in that order.
-6. Configure GitHub integration in the `Deploy` tab.
+6. Configure GitHub integration, choose `main` branch in the `Deploy` tab.
 6. Click `Deploy branch`.

 ___